-Borneo’s thickset rainforest is the only place where you can see orangutan in the wild other than the neighbouring island of Sumatra.
+Borneo’s thickset rainforest is the only place where you can see orangutan in the wild other than the neighboring island of Sumatra.
 But spotting them is tricky and they’re usually at a distance.

 Visiting an orangutan sanctuary, such as the one at Sepilok, lets you see orangutan almost at arm’s length.

-The sanctuary is a rehabilitation centre for orangutan that have been rescued after being orphaned or injured.
+The sanctuary is a rehabilitation center for orangutan that have been rescued after being orphaned or injured.
 Here, they’re fed and cared for before reintroduction to the wild.

 The orangutan are free to roam, but during the daily feedings at 10am and 3pm a good number will walk across in front of you on the feeding platform.

 The Sepilok Nature Resort next door has charming chalets set around a lake, out of which monitor lizards entertainingly clamber from time to time, as well as its own orchid farm.
 It’s a good base for a night if you’d like to make a couple of visits to the sanctuary.

 The wildlife that lives in and by the Kinabatangan River is as profuse as anywhere in Borneo.
 I’d recommend spending a couple of days on a river safari looking for orangutan and the endemic pygmy elephant.
 It also works nicely after visiting the Orangutan Sanctuary at Sepilok, as you can take a boat directly from here, or from Sandakan.